DavideLAbbate/EarthSignals-GDLET-News-module/README.md

 ```
 Click **Authorize** in the top right and enter your `API_KEY` to test all endpoints interactively.

+Swagger tip:
+- `POST /events/search` currently accepts a generic JSON object in OpenAPI, so Swagger does not render a detailed request schema.
+Use the examples in this README as the request body shape.

 ---

 ## Development (without Docker)